Joshua Borsman · 2026 · Sound installation

 The Data

-Observations are drawn from two public services run by the National Oceanic and Atmospheric Administration: the CO-OPS Tides & Currents API and the National Weather Service API.
+Observations come from two public services run by the National Oceanic and Atmospheric Administration: the CO-OPS Tides & Currents API and the National Weather Service API.
 Each station contributes water level, water temperature, wind speed and direction, and barometric pressure.
-Wave height is fetched separately from the nearest National Data Buoy Center buoy when one is available.
+Wave height arrives separately from the nearest National Data Buoy Center buoy when one is available.

 • Neah Bay, WA9443090